pmem/pmdk/README.md

 Please refer to the **src/test/README** for more details on how to run different types of tests.

+The libraries support standard Valgrind drd, helgrind and memcheck, as well as a PM-aware version of [Valgrind](https://github.com/pmem/valgrind)<sup>8</sup>.
-To compile this library with enabled support for the PM-aware version of [Valgrind](https://github.com/pmem/valgrind), supply the compiler with the **USE_VG_PMEMCHECK** flag, for example:
+To test the libraries with Valgrind, supply the compiler with the **USE_VG_\<TOOL\>** flag, for example:
 ```
 	$ make EXTRA_CFLAGS=-DUSE_VG_PMEMCHECK
 ```

-For Valgrind memcheck support, supply **USE_VG_MEMCHECK** flag.
-**USE_VALGRIND** flag enables both.
+The **USE_VALGRIND** flag enables all Valgrind tools (drd, helgrind, memcheck and pmemcheck).

-To test the libraries with AddressSanitizer and UndefinedBehaviorSanitizer, run:
+The **SANITIZE** flag allows the libraries to be tested with various sanitizers<sup>9</sup>.
+For example, to test the libraries with AddressSanitizer and UndefinedBehaviorSanitizer, run:
 ```
-	$ make EXTRA_CFLAGS="-fsanitize=address,undefined" EXTRA_LDFLAGS="-fsanitize=address,undefined" clobber all test check
+	$ make SANITIZE=address,undefined clobber check
 ```

 If you wish to run C++ standard library containers tests, you need to set the